geraintpalmer/SAS-R/LabSheets/Week_09.md

     $$\frac{dy}{dx} + y(y-1)==|(x-2)|$$

     In these situations certain numerical algorithms exist that can still describe the evolution of the system.
 Investigate the `desolve_rk4` function and obtain a solution for the above equation given that $y(0)=1$ for $x<100$.
 Obtain a plot of the numerical solution

-9. Write a function that will attempt to solve a differential equation analytically and if such a solution is not obtainable will solve it numerically.
-To do this you should investigate the python functions: `try` and `except`.